wirrunna/CamillaDSP-Building-a-Config/README.md

 While not aiming to be another tutorial on using REW and rePhase, there are a lot of  measurements shown as screengrabs with the settings and some comments on the process and parameters.
 REW has excellent help and there are good tutorials on the web, rePhase also has some good tutorials on the web.

-Klipschorns are vintage horn loaded speakers with low distortion and high efficiency, however they suffer from driver time alignment differences due to different horn lengths and the folded bass horn results in lumpy SPL response, making them ideal candidates for tri-amped DSP systems smoothing SPL responses, time aligning the drivers, providing crossover networks and flattening driver phase response.
+Klipschorns are vintage horn loaded speakers with low distortion and high efficiency, however due to different horn lengths there are driver time alignment differences  and the folded bass horn results in a lumpy SPL response making them ideal candidates for a tri-amped DSP system smoothing SPL responses, time aligning the drivers, providing crossover networks and flattening driver phase response.

 The stock Klipsch bass horn is about 105db/W and falls of after 400Hz.
 My K-Horn mods are a new top hat using B&C DCX464 coax mid/hi drivers mounted on an Eliptrac horn.
 The B&C DCX464 is a 111db/W 1.4" compression horn with a 290-20,000Hz response, the Eliptrac horn is an eliptical tractrix kit horn with a Fc of 320Hz made from CNC machined MDF and was designed as a replacement for the K400 mid horn in Klipsch heritage speakers.
 One advantage of using a coax from a seperate tweeter is that the mid and hi use the same delay for time alignment.
 Due to horn length the mid and hi are delayed by 5 msec (far more than a standard 3 driver box) and I show how to determine this and the DSP filters required for time alignment.